-4. The Internal Audit Consortium adopts the PSIAS and the purpose and definition of Internal Audit as specified by the PSIAS: -
+4. The Internal Audit Consortium adopts the PSIAS and the purpose and definition of Internal Audit as specified by the PSIAS:-

 Internal Auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes

-- 5. The Internal Audit Consortium also adopts and is mindful of the Core Principles for the Professional Practice of Internal Auditing.
-So, the Internal Audit Consortium: - - Demonstrates integrity. - Demonstrates competence and due professional care. - Is objective and free from undue influence (independent). - Aligns with the strategies, objectives, and risks of the organisation. - Is appropriately positioned and adequately resourced. - Demonstrates quality and continuous improvement. - Communicates effectively. - Provides risk-based assurance.
+- 5. The Internal Audit Consortium also adopts the Core Principles for the Professional Practice of Internal Auditing.
+These are that the Consortium:- - Demonstrates integrity. - Demonstrates competence and due professional care - Is objective and free from undue influence (independent) - Aligns with the strategies, objectives, and risks of the organisation, - Is appropriately positioned and adequately resourced - Demonstrates quality and continuous improvement - Communicates effectively

+- Provides risk-based assurance.

-- Is insightful, proactive, and future-focused. - Promotes organisational improvement.
+- Is insightful, proactive, and future-focused.

+- Promotes organisational improvement.